lealceldeiro/gems/SpringBoot2Recipes/ch06/README.md

 **Solution**

 The decision on whether a user is allowed to access a resource in an application is called an access control decision.
 It is made based on the user’s authentication status, and the resource’s nature and access attributes.

+## 6.5 Adding Security to a WebFlux Application

+**Problem**

+How to secure an application built with Spring Web Flux by using Spring Security.

+**Solution**

+When adding Spring Security as a dependency to a WebFlux-based application, Spring Boot will automatically enable security.
+It will add an `@EnableWebFluxSecurity` annotated configuration class to the application.
+The `@EnableWebFluxSecurity` annotation then imports the default Spring Security `WebFluxSecurityConfiguration`.